 Applying Your Contact Lenses

-"When my patients ask how to put in contacts, I always tell them that there is a process before you actually put the physical contact in your eye,” says Dr. Wende.
+"When my patients ask how to put in contacts, I always tell them that there is a process that starts before you actually put the physical contact in your eye,” says Dr. Wende.
 He recommends the following steps:

-Make sure your hands are thoroughly washed and dried with a lint free towel/cloth before applying your contact lenses, and avoid any oily or heavily-scented soaps or any products that contain moisturizing components.
-Lotions or oils can transfer from your fingertips to the contact lens, making them very uncomfortable upon insertion.
+- Make sure your hands are thoroughly washed and dried with a lint free towel before applying your contact lenses.
+Avoid any oily or heavily scented soaps or any products that contain moisturizing components.
+Lotions or oils can transfer from your fingertips to the contact lens, making it very uncomfortable upon insertion.

-Before you open up your contact lenses case, gently shake the case to ensure that the contacts are not stuck.
+- Before you open up your contact lenses case, gently shake it to ensure the contacts are not stuck.
 Gently shaking the case will loosen the contact lenses from any part of the case.
 If you forget to shake the case and end up pulling the stuck contact away with your fingers, there is a higher chance of damaging the lens.

 Contact Lens Safety Tips

-Most people say learning how to put in contacts in the beginning can be a little tricky, but after some practice, it becomes second nature.
-But, here are some quick Do's and Don'ts to make the process a little easier.
+Learning how to put in contacts for the first time can be a little tricky, but after some practice, it becomes second nature.
+Keep in mind these Do's and Don'ts to make the process a little easier.

 - DO make sure your contact lenses and storage cases are cleaned and disinfected regularly.

-- DO replace your contact lenses regularly, according to your doctor's instructions.
+- DO replace your contact lenses regularly, according to your doctor's or the manufacturer’s instructions.

 - DO always rub contact lenses when you clean them, even if using a "no-rub" solution.